Lecture Series

 Bio:

 Lifetime Teaching credential at U.C.
-Berkeley.
-She taught high-school History, English
+Berkeley, and taught high school history and

 Tuesday, December 9, 10am-12pm (Pacific)